blackbeard334/fosdem23-emulator-devroom-cfp/index.md

 - Emulation history
 - ...

+#### Topic overlap
+Some topics might be suitable or overlap with other rooms (such as the [Virtualization room](https://fosdem.org/2023/schedule/track/virtualization_and_iaas/)).
+In such cases we might contact the speaker and point that out, but ultimately it is up to the speaker where the talk should land.

 #### Desirable speakers
 We honestly don't care.
 Experienced speakers are very welcome, but hobbyists and/or first time speakers are equally welcome.
 As long as you have passion and/or knowledge you care to share.